Killian-Townsend/Discord-Bot/README.md

 welcome_ch : if set, will send a welcome/leave message

-guild_id : Guild ID for member counting - Only required if member_cnt_ch is set
+guild_id : Guild ID for member counting - required
 member_cnt_ch : If set, will set channel name to amount of member, updates every message sent

 welcome_msg : If set, will DM this message to new user